gitaaron/ciat/product/features/TRANSACTION_MANAGEMENT.md

   - **Sort** by date, amount, or name.【19†REQUIREMENTS.md】
   - **Edit** the transaction category.【19†REQUIREMENTS.md】
   - **Add a note** (searchable later).【19†REQUIREMENTS.md】
+- **Programmatic filtering**: The Transactions tab can be navigated to with pre-set filters from other parts of the application (e.g., clicking a dot in the Reports line chart automatically filters by month and category).

 #### Category Editing
 - **Batch editing**: Users can edit multiple transaction categories before saving.